h5p/h5p-cli/readme.md

 11. `h5p setup <library> [version] [download]` computes & clones/installs view and edit `<library>` dependencies.
 You can optionally specify a library `[version]`.
 To view current versions for a library use the `tags` command.
 Using `1` for the `[download]` parameter will download the libraries instead of cloning them as git repos.
+12. `h5p missing <library>` will compute the unregistered dependencies for a library.
+The library itself has to exist in the local library registry.
-12. To check the status of the setup for a given library you can run `h5p verify <h5p-repo-name>`.
+13. To check the status of the setup for a given library you can run `h5p verify <h5p-repo-name>`.
 Running `h5p verify h5p-accordion` should return something like below if the library was properly set up.
 ```
 {